puskar789/wander-nest/README.md

 Wander far, nest easy.

 # Overview 🚀 #
 Wander Nest is a full-stack web application designed to provide users with a seamless experience for browsing and managing rental rooms or accommodations.
 The application offers a dynamic, interactive interface for both regular users and administrators, featuring dashboards, user management, and room listings with images and map integrations.
 "WanderNest" symbolizes a comfortable and welcoming place for wanderers or travelers to temporarily settle in during their journeys.
-"Wander" signifies the act of exploring or traveling, while "Nest" suggests a cozy and secure resting place.
-Together, "WanderNest" conveys the idea of finding a comforting refuge amidst the adventure of wandering.

 # Features 🌟 #
 * **User Authentication & Authorization**: Secure sign-up and login using JWT and bcrypt.
 Users can also log in with their Google account via OAuth for a faster experience.